Suraj151/esp8266-framework/README.md

 }
 ```

-The base class fixes the lifecycle. `initService` is the required override and runs once from `PDIStack::initialize`. `stopService` tears down. `printConfigToTerminal` and `printStatusToTerminal` are what the `srvc` command prints.
-A static `getService(st)` lets one service find another without include cycles.
-Because the shape is uniform, `srvc` can enumerate, start, stop and inspect anything without knowing what it is.
+The base class fixes the lifecycle. `initService` is the required override, and callers never reach for it directly — `startService` wraps it and records what it returned, which is the state both `PDIStack::initialize` and the `service` command read. `stopService` tears down and records its own; an override calls the base to clear the tracked tasks. `getServiceDependencies` names what the service `Requires`, `printConfigToTerminal` and `printStatusToTerminal` supply what `service status` prints, and a static `getService(st)` lets one service find another without include cycles.

+Because the shape is uniform, `service` can enumerate, start, stop and inspect anything without knowing what it is.

 Start reading at [src/service_provider/ServiceProvider.h](src/service_provider/ServiceProvider.h).